ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once complete, the Collector computes the final aggregate result as specified in
 {{collect-finalization}}.

-Collection jobs are identified by a 16-byte job ID:
+Collection jobs are identified by a 16-byte job ID, chosen by the Collector:

 ~~~ tls-presentation
 opaque CollectionJobID[16];